Vacuum Casting: Everything You Need to Know

 Transparent resins are another popular choice in vacuum casting, especially when optical clarity is a requirement.
 These resins can be used to create clear, glass-like parts or tinted to achieve various colors and levels of transparency.

 For projects that require heat-resistant parts, high-temperature resins are the go-to material.
-They can withstand elevated temperatures, making them perfect for components exposed to heat.
+They can withstand elevated temperatures, making them perfect for heat-composed components.

 Flexible resins offer elasticity and are used when the part requires to be bent or flexed during its operation.